paulcarroll/tabs/_pages/inxs/never-tear-us-apart.md

 Am F Dm F

 {start_of_chorus}
-I,             I was standing,             you were there, [Don�t ask me]          [you know its true]          [worlds colliding]
+I,             I was standing,             you were there [Don�t ask me]          [you know its true]          [worlds colliding]

 Two worlds collided,               and they could never tear us apart...
                   [shining through]

-You,        you were standing,              you were there, [Don�t ask me]             [you know its true]        [worlds colliding]
+You,        you were standing,              you were there [Don�t ask me]             [you know its true]        [worlds colliding]

 Two worlds collided,             and they could never tear us apart...